Praqma/staci/README.md

   - The STACI scripts are written in `bash` and have been tested on Linux and Mac
 - VirtualBox (optional)
   - On a Mac, an easy way to get started is to use Docker with VirtualBox
+- Ubuntu Server 16.x
+  - Download the latest iso from: https://www.ubuntu.com/download/server and install/spin up VM
+  - Install all the prerequesits for Staci:
+     - clone this repo and run ```bin/install_on_ubuntu_server_16.x.sh```.
+It installs all the needed tools and setting described above
+  - Follow the instructions..

 ## Preparing Volume folder (only used when running locally)